Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Background

 \subsection{Programmable Logic Controller (PLC)}

 A programmable logic controller (PLC) is a digital device, equipped with microprocessors, which is widely used as the controller in a power-grid subsystem.
 Figure \ref{fig:PLCdiag} shows the block diagram of a PLC \cite{PLCdiag}.
-A PLC is composed of several subsystems, e.g. CPU, internal memory, power subsystem and digital-to-analog converter.
-A PLC can take physical sensor (and other) inputs from the target industrial devices, make decisions and send commands to control a large range of electrical devices and actuators.
+A PLC is composed of several subsystems, e.g. CPU, internal memories and communication interface.
+A PLC can take physical sensor (and other) inputs from the target industrial devices, make decisions and send commands to control a large range of devices and actuators.

-The PLC used in our experiments is a Wago PLC with ARM Cortex A8 processors.
+The PLC used in our experiments is a Wago PLC with an ARM Cortex A8 processor.
 A custom real-time Linux OS runs on this PLC.
 This PLC is widely used as the controller in a power-grid system.
-We would like to monitor and predict the PLC behavior through hardware performance counters to detect possible attacks against the power grid system.